viviandotdev/ObsidianVault/10 Sources/Videos/2025 Founder Recap State of Sublime.md

 Put good stuff out into the universe and it. will return more good stuff back to you

+**Quotes**
+I knew I was getting somewhere when I began losing interest in the beginning and ending of things

 **Related**
 [[Finite vs infinite games]]